 Growing vegetables is a great way to save money on food and have fresh produce all summer long.
-In today’s post, we’ll discuss the best vegetables for full sun.
+Today’s post will discuss the best vegetables for full sun.
 I’m talking about zucchini, hot peppers, green beans, cucumbers, and more!
-These are all easy to grow in warm weather and will give you lots of delicious homegrown produce that tastes so much better than store-bought (trust me!).
+These are easy to grow in warm weather and will give you lots of delicious homegrown produce that tastes much better than store-bought (trust me!).

 What does full sun mean?

 Full sun is defined as at least six hours of sunlight a day.
 This doesn’t mean that you can grow anything in full sun, but it does provide the most light for vegetables.
 Full sun also means protection from wind and rain, so plants aren’t vulnerable to damage when they’re young or setting fruit/vegetables.

 Is morning or afternoon sun better for vegetables?

 Morning sun is better than afternoon sun.
 The afternoon sun is much hotter, which can be a problem in warmer climates.
 That being said, there are some vegetables that do best with late-day sunlight, such as lettuce and spinach.

 For most gardeners who need to maximize their space, the morning sun is best.